Welcome to the Rocky Mountain Chapter of

 The Six – A Book Talk by TEC Member Steven Schwankert

 One of our fellow TEC members is coming to Boulder Tuesday night and chapter members are invited.
 Steven is a Fellow of the Royal Geographical Society, a Fellow and East and South Asia Chapter Chair of The Explorers Club, and founded SinoScuba, Beijing’s first professional scuba diving operator.
-In 2007, he led the first-ever scientific […] Explore more…
+In 2007, he led the first-ever scientific expedition to dive Mongolia’s Lake Khovsgol, where he and his team found two wooden shipwrecks from the early 20th century.
+He is an alumnus of the University of Massachusetts at Amherst’s Asian Languages department, and received his Masters in journalism at the University of Colorado… Explore more…

 -